23 Oct 2014

 The risk assessment is reviewed on a regular basis and updated as required.

-Since April 2012, cases of Middle East Respiratory Syndrome (MERS-CoV) have been reported in 21 countries in the Middle East (Saudi Arabia, Qatar, Jordan, the United Arab Emirates (UAE), Oman, Kuwait, Yemen, Lebanon and Iran), in Europe (the United Kingdom (UK), France, Italy, Greece, Germany and the Netherlands), in Africa (Tunisia, Egypt and Algeria), in Asia (Malaysia and the Philippines) and in the Americas [the United States of America (USA)] .
+Since April 2012, cases of Middle East Respiratory Syndrome (MERS-CoV) have been reported in 21 countries in the Middle East (Saudi Arabia, Qatar, Jordan, the United Arab Emirates (UAE), Oman, Kuwait, Yemen, Lebanon, Iran and Turkey), in Europe (the United Kingdom (UK), France, Italy, Greece, Germany, the Netherlands and Austria), in Africa (Tunisia, Egypt and Algeria), in Asia (Malaysia) and in the Americas [the United States of America (USA)] .
 All the European, North African, Southeast Asian, and North American cases have had a direct or indirect connection to the Middle East.
 However, in France, Italy, Tunisia and UK, there has been limited local transmission among close contacts that had not been to the Middle East.
 There have been no cases identified in Canada.